-In Your Face Combat
+In Your Face Combat (4 out of 5)

 In most MMORPGs, if you aren’t traveling, crafting, shopping, or waiting for missing group mates, you are fighting.
 A game based around intense Realm vs. Realm conflict is obviously no exception.